aws-samples/serverless-java-frameworks-samples/README.md

 ## Infrastructure

-The sample application can be deployed in two different ways:
+The sample application can be deployed in three different ways:
 1. JVM - This mode uses zip packaging style and runs on the JVM inside the Lambda environment.
 2. Custom Runtime - This mode uses GraalVM native image and uses Custom Runtime to run on Lambda.
    GraalVM native image is a stand-alone execution binary and does not require a JVM to run.
+3. SnapStart - This mode enables SnapStart on the Lambda functions.
+Current examples only included Spring boot version of the application.
+Stay tuned for other framework examples with SnapStart.
+Learn more about SnapStart [here](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html).

 ## Deployment and Testing